McSteve7/damilola/content/posts/2021-10-28-Product-Strategy/index.md

 Involving your stakeholders in this process creates in them an inclusive and empowered mindset and puts them in a better position to communicate product plans to their reports or users (for user-facing stakeholders) and this eventually creates synergy across the team.
 <br/>

-- **Product strategy helps to mitigate risk and create avenue to explore other compliant measures.**
+- **Product strategy helps to mitigate risk and create an avenue to explore other compliant measures.**
 <br/><br/>
 The product strategy goes beyond breaking down the company's approach to achieving its vision.
 It also includes doing some due diligence and factoring in dependencies.
 This is why it is important to include cross-functional team members in the stage so that they can help prove and disprove some approaches that may not be compliant.
 At a product strategy session, these dependencies are quickly spotted and alternative solutions are explored before investing resources and effort into development.